golemfactory/golem-crowdfunding/README.md

 1. Owner account is created (may be a multisig wallet address)
 2. Founder wallet is created (must be a multisig wallet, may be the owner address)
 3. GolemCrowdfunding contract is deployed by the owner
-  a) Hardcode founder wallet address in the contract
+  * Hardcode founder wallet address in the contract
-  b) Deploy the contract (with valid start and end blocks - see the constructor)
+  * Deploy the contract (with valid start and end blocks - see the constructor)
 4. GolemNetworkToken is deployed
-  a) Hardcode GolemCrowdfunding into GolemNetworkToken
+  * Hardcode GolemCrowdfunding into GolemNetworkToken
-  b) Deploy the contract
+  * Deploy the contract
 5. Owner calls GolemNetworkToken.initialize(address of GolemNetworkToken contract)
 6. During the crowdsale the default function is called to fund Golem and issue corresponding GNT for the funder
 7. After the crowdsale the default function can be called by any funder to reclaim sent funds (in case min cap was not reched)
 8. After the crowdsale owner (only if the min cap was reached)
-  a) calls GolemCrowdfunding.transferEtherToFounder to transfer ETH to funder address
+  * calls GolemCrowdfunding.transferEtherToFounder to transfer ETH to funder address
-  b) calls GolemCrowdfunding.issueFounderTokens to issue predefined percent (18%) of funder tokens
+  * calls GolemCrowdfunding.issueFounderTokens to issue predefined percent (18%) of funder tokens

 Remarks: